MatthewPierson/1033-OTA-Downgrader/README.md

 Has been tested on macOS Mojave and Catalina, on both fresh installs and not fresh.

-If you keep failing on restore stage, try creating a new 35gb ish partition and installing a fresh copy of macOS Mojave on it and runinng scripts from start.
+If you keep failing on restore stage, try creating a new 35gb ish partition and installing a fresh copy of macOS Mojave on it and start from step one.

 If this breaks your phone or macOS install I take absolutely no responibility.
 These scripts have been tested by me and others and should be fine but incase something goes wrong thats on you not me.